Dyab Abou Jahjah official website

 0 Comments

-Towards a new deal : On accepting the European "Native claim" .
+Toward a new deal : Reconcile the "citizen claim" and the"Native claim" .

 18/1/2021